aws-samples/aws-get-started-workshop/content/01-dev/01-perform-up-front-tasks/01-review-dev-environment-requirements.md

 **User Documentation** - Sufficient documentation to enable builders to get started in the new AWS environment.

+{{% notice tip %}}
+**Access to on-premises resources:** It's common that your builder teams' development environments and your test and/or production environments in AWS will need to have connectivity to some of your on-premises resources.
+For example, there may be existing test and production data services in your on-premises environment that your workloads in AWS will need to access.
+If this is the case, you should review [On-premises Network Integration]({{< relref "01-on-premises-network-integration" >}}) for an overview of your options.
+{{% /notice %}}

 #### Cloud Platform Team Requirements

 The initial cloud platform team needs an isolated environment in which they can develop and test foundation capabilities.